enzk0/obsidian-notes/3rd Year 2nd Sem/3rd 2nd/PHILO 25/3 - Arguments on the Existence of God.md

 	- *Medieval Period*: Contemplated on whether God exists or not.
 	- Philosophy was the *handmaid of Theology*.
 Philo helped Theo.
 #### Idea of God
-- *Id quo maius cogitari nequit*:  that than which nothing greater can be thought of
+> *Id quo maius cogitari nequit*:  that than which nothing greater can be thought of
 - the greatest conceivable being
 *For God must be God he must not be bested by other existence*
 - this is the common understanding of God

 #### Modal Logic
 - **modal**: an expression used to qualify the *truth of a judgment*.
 A *study of deductive behavior* of the expressions *'it is necessary that'* and *'it is possible that'*.

 ### Ontological Argument
 ---
 - attempts to *infer on God's existence* with *not proving or not relying* on the *observation of the world*
 - •Starts with the nature of the concept of God to the conclusion that God in fact exists
-- the argument is a **priori** (independent of experience, prior to experience)
+- this argument is a **priori** (independent of experience, prior to experience)

 #### Reductio ad absurdum argument
-- is a **process of refutation** on grounds that absurd – and patently untenable consequences would *ensue from accepting the item at issue*.
+- is a **process of refutation** on grounds that *absurd – and patently untenable consequences* would *ensue from accepting the item at issue*.
 This takes three principal forms according as that untenable consequence is: a **self-contradiction** (ad absurdum), a **falsehood** (ad falsum or even ad impossible), an **implausibility or anomaly** (ad ridiculum or ad incommodum)

 ### Anselm's Ontological Argument
 ---
 1. God exist in the understanding
-	- not on the term "God" but the **idea** of it
+	- focuses not on the term "God" but the **idea** of it
-	- ide of greatest conceivable being qualifies God *"Unsay fool?"*
+	- the idea of greatest conceivable being qualifies "God" *"Unsay fool?"*
 	*"Swimming Fool!" - Cathy*
 	- A **fool** is someone who can think of God but does not understand it.